-Reporting and Transaction Monitoring.
 Each VC Licensee must report to the superintendent any transaction, or series of transactions, of Virtual Currency in an aggregate value exceeding \$10,000 in one day by any single person.
-Accordingly, it appears that the NYDFS is proposing to regulate virtual currencies as if they were fiat currencies; there is no current federal requirement to report virtual currency transactions that exceed \$10,000 on currency transaction reports.6 Additionally, each VC Licensee that is not federally regulated must immediately report to the superintendent any suspicious activity that may signify money laundering, tax evasion or other illegal or criminal activities.
+Accordingly, it appears that the NYDFS is proposing to regulate virtual currencies as if they were fiat currencies; there is no current federal requirement to report virtual currency transactions that exceed \$10,000 on currency transaction reports.9 It is unclear how VC Licensees will communicate this information to the NYDFS superintendent.
+Participants should consider the feasibility of complying with this provision as proposed.

+Additionally, each VC Licensee that is not federally regulated must immediately report to the superintendent any suspicious activity that may signify money laundering, tax evasion or other illegal or criminal activities.
 Each VC Licensee is also required to have appropriate policies and procedures in place to block or reject transactions that violate federal or state laws, rules or regulations.
 Further, no VC Licensee may facilitate or knowingly allow the transfer of virtual currencies that has the effect of obfuscating the identity of the party involved.